Should I Watch..? 16 Blocks

 What else should I watch?

-Personally, I'd rather stick with Donner's Lethal Weapon series and Lethal Weapon 2 (8) in particular.
+Personally, I'd rather stick with Donner's Lethal Weapon series and Lethal Weapon 2 in particular because that was the best one.
 Mel Gibson and Danny Glover are a timeless combination and give the films a real comic buzz between them, despite the film's excellent action scenes and the storyline giving both men time to shine.
-Assuming that you're fed up with me recommending Die Hard (3) for action fans - which is like me recommending breathing, quite frankly - then Willis still has plenty to offer and not just for those who enjoy a shoot-out.
-His performance in Pulp Fiction (9) revived his career and demonstrated that he wasn't just a handsome stuntman while his acting abilities were further praised after The Sixth Sense (10).
+Assuming that you're fed up with me recommending Die Hard for action fans - which is like me recommending breathing, quite frankly - then Willis still has plenty to offer and not just for those who enjoy a shoot-out.
+His performance in Pulp Fiction revived his career and demonstrated that he wasn't just a handsome stuntman while his acting abilities were further praised after The Sixth Sense.

 Of course, nothing lasts forever and the longer Willis' career goes on, the more misfires he seems to generate.
-He hasn't had a decent outing as John McClane since 1995's Die Hard With A Vengeance (11) while his attempts at comedy fall flatter than Zac Efron's abs.
-With recent turkeys like Cop Out (12) and Precious Cargo (13), viewers are advised to approach a Willis movie with a degree of caution.
+He hasn't had a decent outing as John McClane since 1995's Die Hard With A Vengeance while his attempts at comedy fall flatter than a punchline at the gallows.
+With recent turkeys like Cop Out and forgettable filler like Precious Cargo, viewers are advised to approach more recent Willis movie with a certain degree of caution.

 © 2017 Benjamin Cox